r1chardj0n3s/parse/README.rst

 - when a seconds amount is present in the input fractions will be parsed
 - named timezones are not handled yet

+Note: attempting to match too many datetime fields in a single parse() will currently result in a resource allocation issue.

 .. _`Format String Syntax`: http://docs.python.org/library/string.html#format-string-syntax
 .. _`Format Specification Mini-Language`: http://docs.python.org/library/string.html#format-specification-mini-language